Jayant1408/3D_Object_Detection_With_LiDAR_Data/Mid_Term_project_final_writup.md

 ## Closing Remarks

 ### Alternatives Considered
-- Testing different pre-trained architectures (e.g., DarkNet-based Complex-YOLO).
+- Testing different pre-trained architectures .
 - Evaluation of other sequence files from Waymo to generalize conclusions.

 ### Potential Extensions